basho/basho_docs/source/appendices/concepts/Riak-Glossary.md

+---
+title: The Riak Glossary
+project: riak
+version: 0+
+document: appendix
+toc: true
+audience: intermediate
+keywords: [appendix, concepts]
+---

 Below is a list of terms and their applicability within the context of Riak:

-<div id="toc"></div>

 ## Bucket